 for teachers, innovators in general

 Kennisland believes you can learn to be a pioneer, and that potential pioneers who can benefit from support and connections can be found at every level of society.
 In 2002, Kennisland launched the Digital Pioneers programme for social internet pioneers.
 In 2008, Kennisland began the Education Pioneers (now known as the Teachers’ Development Fund (Leraren Ontwikkel Fonds, LOF)) programme, to allow teachers themselves to take the initiative in educational innovation again.
-Since then, Kennisland has set up various pioneer programmes within organisations, and supported pioneers who were selected via challenges.
+Kennisland has also set up various pioneer programmes within organisations, and supported pioneers who were selected via challenges, for example pioneers in health care in Living a Whole Life.

 for inhabitants, innovators, unusual suspects